What is Adult Family Care (AFC)?

-Adult Family Care (AFC), also called Adult Foster Care, is a program for frail elderly adults and adults with disabilities who cannot live alone safely.
+Adult Family Care (AFC), also called Adult Foster Care, is a service for elderly adults and adults with disabilities who cannot live alone safely.

-AFC adults live with trained paid caregivers who provide daily care.
-Caregivers may be family members (except legally responsible relatives), or non-family members.
+People receiving AFC support live with trained, paid caregivers who provide daily care.
+Caregivers may be family members (except legal guardians), or non-family members.

-The program is for adults who need daily help with personal care, but want to live in a home setting rather than in a nursing home or other residential facility.
-The caregiver provides meals, companionship, personal care and assistance, and 24-hour supervision.
+The program is for adults who need daily help with personal care, but want to live in a home setting rather than in a nursing home or other residential setting.
+The caregiver provides meals, companionship, personal care and assistance, and 24-hour supervision if indicated.
 Caregivers may be individuals, couples, or larger families.
-Caregivers receive a daily stipend from The Arc of Greater Plymouth through MassHealth to provide care to MassHealth members who otherwise would need institutional care.
-Service providers, including a care manager and registered nurse, train the caregiver and provide ongoing support and case management.
+Caregivers receive a daily stipend, and support through The Arc of Greater Plymouth nursing and case management staff.

 - You must be 16 years of age or older.

-- You must be unable to live alone because of a medical, physical, cognitive or mental condition.
+- You must be unable to live alone because of a medical, physical, cognitive or psychiatric condition.

 - You must need daily assistance with one or more activities of daily living (ADL’s).

 - You cannot require full-time skilled nursing care.

 - You must be eligible for MassHealth or able to pay privately.